cfortuner/promptable/README.md

 **What is LLM?**

-An LLM is a Language Language Model.
+An LLM is a Large Language Model.
 It is a model that can generate text given a prompt.
 It is a type of AI that can be used to generate text, answer questions, and more.

 **What is an Embedding?**